CodeDestroyer/SlackReviews/README.md

 This will allow you to test slack group messages without spamming the group.

-The slackend point is =`xoxb-4242334240-lrXGW8IW2jKuYCvHVhPJ8EUo` for zCodeDadDev
+The slackend point is =`https://hooks.slack.com/services/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` for CodeDad

 Once this is all completed from the command in the root directory run the following command